widecoin-project/bitcore/README.md

-**Infrastructure to build Bitcoin and blockchain-based applications for the next generation of financial technology.**
+**Infrastructure to build Widecoin and blockchain-based applications for the next generation of financial technology.**

 ## Getting Started